kirbsraspberrypi/pencil-cover/README.md

-# Pencil Lead Protective Cover
+# Lead Pencil Protective Cover

 On this short tutorial you will learn on how to create a protective cover for your lead pencils.
-Since sharpened/pointed pencils are prone to breakge when we just put it on our bags, unless we have those metal pencil/pen cases.
+Since sharpened/pointed pencils are prone to breakge when we just put it on our bags, unless we have those metallic pencil/pen cases.

 # Materials: